 Section 55 of the Borders, Citizenship and Immigration Act 2009

 Whenever an application is lodged for a child, Article 8 European Convention on Human Rights (ECHR) consideration will be given as this would impact a child’s both family and private life.
-The key element on a human rights matter is whether Secretary of State can interfere with their rights.
+The key element on a human rights matter is whether the Secretary of State can interfere with their rights.

-We advise that you should take specialist legal advice on this and can speak to a member of our team on 0207 237 3388 or you can email us on firstname.lastname@example.org.
+We advise that you should take specialist legal advice on this and can speak to a member of our team on 0207 237 3388 or you can email us at email@example.com.
 If you don’t have an email, use our online form by clicking here.

 Children registering whilst in care

 Where the child is now being looked after by a local authority, an application to register the child as a British Citizen can be made.
 This is considered on a case by case basis looking at the best interest of the child.
-In some cases, the biological parents share that parental rights of the child in question however an application to register would be determined based on the circumstances in hand and obviously if the child’s parents are British Citizen.
+In some cases, the biological parents share the parental rights of the child in question however an application to register would be determined based on the circumstances in hand and obviously if the child’s parents are British citizens.